 The NCSP Register

-The purpose of the Register is to support the NCSP to reduce the incidence of and mortality rate from cervical cancer, and to enable access to information by those operating or evaluating the programme.
+The purpose of the Register is to support the NCSP to reduce incidence and mortality rates from cervical cancer, and to enable access to information by those operating or evaluating the Programme.

 The requirements and functions of the Register are prescribed in Part 4A of the Health Act.
 This legislation sets out the functions of the Register as:

 Every result that is reported to the NCSP from a screening test, or from a diagnostic test, must be recorded on the NCSP-Register, if that result relates to a woman who is enrolled in the NCSP.